haydenc102502/one-stop-shop/README.md

 - **High Priority**: As a faculty member, I want to post course announcements in the app so that my students can receive updates
   - *Acceptance Criteria:* Announcements should be visible to students after being posted
-  - *Acceptance Criteria:* Faculty members should be able to create and post announcements onto the app
+  - *Acceptance Criteria:* Faculty members should be able to create and post announcements on the app

 - **High Priority**: As a faculty member, I want to manage homework and assignment deadlines through the app so that students can stay informed
   - *Acceptance Criteria:* Faculty should be able to add, edit, and delete deadlines, and students should be notified of changes